Kevin-CodeCrew/coding_concepts_sprint_2/dom_events.md

 ```
 ## Concepts :

+#### Add Event Listener
-The EventTarget method addEventListener() sets up a function that will be called whenever the specified event is delivered to the target.
+The EventTarget method `addEventListener()` sets up a function that will be called whenever the specified event is delivered to the target.
 Common targets are Element, Document, and Window, but the target may be any object that supports events (such as XMLHttpRequest).

-addEventListener() works by adding a function or an object that implements EventListener to the list of event listeners for the specified event type on the EventTarget on which it's called.
+`addEventListener()` works by adding a function or an object that implements EventListener to the list of event listeners for the specified event type on the EventTarget on which it's called.

+#### Event Handlers
-The event listener can be specified as either a callback function or an object that implements EventListener, whose handleEvent() method serves as the callback function.
+The event listener can be specified as either a callback function or an object that implements EventListener, whose `handleEvent()` method serves as the callback function.

-The callback function itself has the same parameters and return value as the handleEvent() method; that is, the callback accepts a single parameter: an object based on Event describing the event which has occurred, and it returns nothing.
+The callback function itself has the same parameters and return value as the `handleEvent()` method; that is, the callback accepts a single parameter: an object based on Event describing the event which has occurred, and it returns nothing.

+#### This
 It is often desirable to reference the element on which the event handler was fired, such as when using a generic handler for a set of similar elements.

-If attaching a handler function to an element using addEventListener(), the value of this> inside the handler is a reference to the element.
+If attaching a handler function to an element using addEventListener(), the value of `this` inside the handler is a reference to the element.
 It is the same as the value of the currentTarget property of the event argument that is passed to the handler.

+#### Remove Event Listener
-The EventTarget.removeEventListener() method removes from the EventTarget an event listener previously registered with EventTarget.addEventListener().
+The `EventTarget.removeEventListener()` method removes from the EventTarget an event listener previously registered with `EventTarget.addEventListener()`.
 The event listener to be removed is identified using a combination of the event type, the event listener function itself, and various optional options that may affect the matching process

 If an EventListener is removed from an EventTarget while it is processing an event, it will not be triggered by the current actions.
 An EventListener will not be invoked for the event it was registered for after being removed.
 However, it can be reattached.

-Calling removeEventListener() with arguments that do not identify any currently registered EventListener on the EventTarget has no effect.
+Calling `removeEventListener()` with arguments that do not identify any currently registered EventListener on the EventTarget has no effect.

+#### Class List
+The `Element.classList` is a read-only property that returns a live DOMTokenList collection of the class attributes of the element.
+This can then be used to manipulate the class list.

+Using classList is a convenient alternative to accessing an element's list of classes as a space-delimited string via element.className.

+A DOMTokenList representing the contents of the element's class attribute.
+If the class attribute is not set or empty, it returns an empty DOMTokenList, i.e. a DOMTokenList with the length property equal to 0.

+The DOMTokenList itself is read-only, although you can modify it using the add() and remove() methods.

 ## Common Mouse Events